seankohjs/AscentHFC/README.md

 3.  **Install Dependencies:**
     Make sure you have Python 3.7+ installed.
 Then, install the required packages using pip:

-        ```
+    ```bash
     pip install -r requirements.txt
     ```
     If you don't have a `requirements.txt` file, create one in the root of the project directory with the following content:
-        `streamlit
+        ```
+        streamlit
         python-dotenv
         google-generativeai
         chromadb
         langchain
         pypdf
-    `
+        ```

 4.  **Set up Environment Variables:**